On the Universal Cuspy Behavior in Black Hole Shadows: Shadow of running- Kerr black hole

 The KZ black hole provides a compelling framework for studying cuspy shadow formation, revealing a rich structure of topological and critical phenomena.
 Nevertheless, a single example, however instructive, is insufficient to establish a general physical principle.
 To determine the universality of these features, we must investigate alternative physical systems that also exhibit cuspy shadows.
 A natural candidate for this is the Kerr black hole with a running Newton coupling, a model motivated by quantum-gravity considerations.

 In quantum field theory, renormalization group flows imply that coupling constants depend on the energy scale, giving rise to so-called \textit{running couplings}.
 When quantum effects of gravity are taken into account, the gravitational constant $G$ is also expected to become scale-dependent in quantum gravity frameworks such as asymptotically safe gravity.
-Black holes endowed with a running Newton coupling $G$ can therefore be regarded as effective models of quantum-corrected black hole geometries, providing a phenomenological avenue to test quantum gravity theories through black hole observations.
+Black holes endowed with a running Newton coupling $G$ can therefore be regarded as effective models of quantum-corrected black hole geometries, providing an effective phenomenological setting in which possible quantum-gravity-inspired corrections to black-hole shadow morphology can be studied.

 However, the Newton constant cannot be replaced by an arbitrary running coupling.
 Instead, its functional form should be constrained by fundamental physical principles.
 In the context of black holes, the consistency of black hole thermodynamics imposes nontrivial restrictions on the allowed form of the running gravitational coupling $G$.
 The metric of a Kerr black hole with a running Newton constant can be expressed as